AbdullahOun/AI-Gym-Tracker/README.md

 Usage

     Press 'u' to label the current pose as "up".
-    Press 'D' to label the current pose as "down".
+    Press 'd' to label the current pose as "down".
     Press 'q' to quit the video capture.

 Model Training Script (model_training.py)